Business Travel Tax Deductions: What You Should KnowBy Sherwood Stranieri

 If your travel is not considered “entirely for business purposes”, you must determine what percentage of your trip was business and what percent was personal.
 Then you can apply that ratio to your airfare or travel costs.
 If you spent 40% of your travel time on business, then you can claim a tax deduction for 40% of your airfare costs.

 One important note about business travel deductions — if you’re reimbursed for your expenses by your employer, you do not also get to file a deduction.
 Instead, the employer will get to take that deduction.
 You will not have to pay income tax on those reimbursements.

-If you have any questions about taxes, always reach out to a tax professional!
+Growing your business, making the most of your investment, and understanding tax implications is complicated — If you have any questions about taxes, always reach out to a tax professional!